mcr/geographicresult/draft-richardson-rats-geographic-results.md

 # Security Considerations

+The Attestation Result has some key issues XXX.

-There are three concerns with this protocol.
+There are three concerns with Proof of Position protocol.

 The first is the potential for unauthorized people to collect information about devices to which they have no authority to interogate.
 In industrial settings, this is mitigated by physical access controls.